FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Kaj pravi literatura o koristih črne kumine?

-What does the literature say about the benefits of black cumin?
+What does literature say about the benefits of black cumin ?

 WHAT DOES THE LITERATURE SAY ABOUT THE BENEFITS OF BLACK CUMIN?

-Black cumin (Nigella sativa), also known as black cumin , is a plant that originates from Southwest Asia and has been used in traditional medicine for centuries for its healing properties.
-Its important part is the seeds, from which the oil is obtained, which is used in various forms, such as capsules, oil for external use or powder.
-Black cumin has become the subject of much scientific research in recent years, as it appears to be a very promising herb for health support.
+Black cumin (Nigella sativa), also known as black cumin, is a plant native to Southwest Asia and has been used in traditional medicine for centuries for its medicinal properties.
+Its important part is the seeds, from which oil is extracted, which is used in various forms, such as capsules, oil for external use or powder.
+Black cumin has become the subject of much scientific research in recent years, as it appears to be a very promising plant for supporting health.

-The main active component in black cumin seeds is thymoquinone (30-48%) , which has many medicinal effects, including antioxidant , anti-inflammatory , antiviral and antitumor properties.
+The main active component in black cumin seeds is thymoquinone (30-48%), which has numerous medicinal effects, including antioxidant, anti-inflammatory, antivirus and antitumor properties.
 The higher the proportion of thymoquinone in the oil, the higher the quality of the oil.

-Black cumin oil key ingredients and properties and potential health benefits:
+Key ingredients and properties of black cumin oil and potential health benefits:

-2. Antioxidant properties : Black cumin oil contains many compounds that help reduce oxidative stress in the body, which is key to preventing chronic diseases such as cancer, heart disease, and diabetes.
+2. Antioxidant properties: Black cumin oil contains a number of compounds that help reduce oxidative stress in the body, which is key to preventing chronic diseases such as cancer, heart disease and diabetes.
 (1, 3, 4, 5, 6)

-3. Anti-inflammatory effects : Due to the content of thymoquinone and other active ingredients, black cumin oil helps to control inflammation in the body, which is useful in various inflammatory conditions such as arthritis, asthma and inflammation of the respiratory tract.
+3. Anti-inflammatory effects: Due to its content of thymoquinone and other active ingredients, black cumin oil helps control inflammation in the body, which is beneficial for various inflammatory conditions such as arthritis, asthma, and respiratory infections.
 (4, 7)

-4. Antibacterial activity : Research has shown that black cumin oil works against various pathogens, including bacteria that are resistant to several antibiotics , which helps fight infections.
+4. Antibacterial action: Research has shown that black cumin oil is effective against various pathogens, including bacteria, which are resistant to multiple antibiotics, which helps fight infections.
 (2, 3)

-5. Support for the respiratory system: Black cumin oil is often used to relieve the symptoms of asthma, bronchitis and other respiratory diseases.
-It has bronchodilator effects, which means it helps widen the airways and improves airflow to the lungs.
+5. Respiratory system support: Black cumin oil is often used to relieve symptoms of asthma, bronchitis, and other respiratory conditions.
+It has bronchodilator effects, meaning it helps widen the airways and improve airflow into the lungs.
 (4, 7, 8)

-Although black cumin oil is generally safe to use, it is recommended that you consult your doctor before using it, especially if you have allergies, are taking medication, or have certain medical conditions.
+Although black cumin oil is generally safe to use, it is recommended that you consult your doctor before using it, especially if you have allergies, are taking medications, or have certain health conditions.

 Warnings:

-- Not recommended for pregnant and lactating mothers
+- Not recommended for pregnant and breastfeeding mothers

 Literature: